 To fund the costs of creating the new venture, called Candid, the organization raised nearly $27 million from the Bill & Melinda Gates Foundation, Charles Stewart Mott Foundation, and William and Flora Hewlett Foundation, among others.

-“That was such big news in the field that it prompted us to look at the larger incidences of that kind of merger,” said Tori Martin, director of communications and engagement for the Dorothy Johnson Center for Philanthropy at Grand Valley State University.
+“That was such big news in the field that it prompted us to look at the larger incidences of that kind of merger,” said Tory Martin, director of communications and engagement for the Dorothy A. Johnson Center for Philanthropy at Grand Valley State University.

 The Johnson Center recently released a report that included philanthropic collaboration and consolidation as an important trend in philanthropy in 2020.